↑

 • 2 cups powdered sugar sifted

-• 3 tbsp fresh orange juice 3 to 4 tbsp
+• 3 to 4 tablespoons fresh orange juice

 • 1 orange zested